maul-esel/ahkbook/en/_posts/2011-11-03-Your-First-Script.markdown

 ---
 ## Execute your script
 If you have run an installer, just double-click the file for executing it.
 Otherwise use the command line to run `[Path/To/YourAutoHotkey].exe "[Path/to/your/script].ahk"`.
+You can also drag your script file on the executable in Windows Explorer or on your desktop.

 For IronAHK on Linux / Ubuntu / Mac, run `mono IronAHK.exe [Path/to/our/script].ahk`.